Learn More about Louis

 Louis and his sister Rachel hid separately in several places throughout the Netherlands over the next year.
 His first hiding place lasted only a few weeks as the neighbors denounced Louis.
 Rachel eventually joined her parents in hiding in Amsterdam.
 In December 1943, Louis was sent to the home of Dirk and Ann Onderweegs, active members of the Dutch Underground, in Lemmer.
 For safety reasons, Louis was given a new name; Leo Lemsra.
 False documents were created to support his new identity.
 Louis assisted the Onderweegs in their work with the underground by forging and delivering documents and stealing official stamps from Nazi headquarters in town.

 Meijer, Sophia, and Rachel were denounced on April 8, 1944, arrested by a Dutch policeman who was an old schoolmate of Meijer's, and sent first to Westerbork and then to Auschwitz where they were murdered.
 Louis stayed with the Onderweegs until August 1946 when he entered the Jewish Boys Orphanage in Amsterdam.
 After volunteering with the Haganah, a Jewish paramilitary organization in the British mandate of Palestine, he fought for Israel in 1948.
 Louis briefly returned to Holland before immigrating to the United States in 1950.
 He was drafted into the Army and stationed in Germany as a member of the occupation forces.
 After his discharge, Louis settled in New York, married, and had two children.
 Eventually, he earned a Master’s degree in economics and worked in market planning at IBM.
-Louis is now a volunteer with the United States Holocaust Memorial Museum.
+Louis volunteered with the United States Holocaust Memorial Museum.